Serpenseth/TigerWallet/README.md

 ```
 to run the program.

+# Contact
-All comments, both positive, and negative, are welcome!
-Please email them to me!
+All comments are welcome!

-Contact me at: <enkisaur@tutanota.com>
+Contact: <enkisaur@tutanota.com>